mixxxdj/manual/source/hardware/controllers/pioneer_ddj_400.rst

 firmware you will need access to a Windows or Mac machine.
 Simply download the drivers, attach your device and run the installer.

-.. note:: It is highlty recommended that you update your controller's firmware.
+.. note:: It is highly recommended that you update your controller's firmware.
           This will fix a bug in the release drivers which causes the tempo sliders to send signals without being touched!